 For the final day under No Tomato Gravies, I have a delicious mixed vegetable kurma.
 If you have ever observed, I am fond of making different kurmas.
 For the typical explanation that I have in my dictionary, I think of a kurma as a saviour of any meal.

-Ultimate change will be the day when one can have Chapatis with Kurma for Breakfast and think its normal!
+The ultimate change will be the day when one can have Chapatis with Kurma for Breakfast and think it’s normal!

 So while we were frying the french fries and other snacks, I squeezed in to make this gravy.
 By the time I was done, I was so tired that I didn’t have energy enough for a proper click.
 The taste was awesome, so it kind of compensated.